 Resort Fees in Hawaii

-This fee includes using resort amenities and will be paid directly to the resort rather than upon booking.
+This fee includes access to resort amenities and will be paid directly to the resort rather than at booking.
 Make sure to see what your resort fee includes and take advantage of it.
 One of my favorite resorts, the Andaz Maui, has a pretty big resort fee, but it includes so much!

-Many high-end resorts (think Four Seasons) do not charge a resort fee, and some basic hotels do not charge a resort fee either.
-Although free breakfast isn’t offered very often, most resorts have packages that include it.
+Many high-end resorts (think Four Seasons) do not technically charge a resort fee, and some basic hotels do not either.
+However, it’s safe to say that the most high-end resorts simply roll a “resort fee” into your nightly cost.

 Does Hawaii have all-inclusive resorts?